Our three future relevant stocks are looking to disrupt the healthcare industry, win the 5G race, and fight the war on cash

 Square and the War on Cash

 Square (NYSE: SQ) is a financial services and mobile payment company run by Twitter (NYSE: TWTR) CEO Jack Dorsey.
-It is a 4 star general in the war on cash and looks set to be a major player in the financial services industry for years to come.
+It is a 4 star general in the war on cash and looks set to be a major player in the finance sector for years to come.
 People are migrating from cash transactions to digital payments at break-neck speed, and Square is there to take advantage.

 Originally touted as a point-of-sale and payments processor for smaller businesses shunned by larger financial institutions, Square has expanded onto larger merchants, which now make up the majority of its payments revenue.
 Diversifying the pool of businesses it works with affords Square a sense of security in an economic downturn, where small merchants would be the most affected.